ibivibiv/lm-finetuning/Markdown/RESEARCH.md

     -   Scaling laws: pretrain a larger lm
 -   check other models
     -   check eval ppl code for
+        -   sha-rnn and awd-lstm
+            -   eval at seqlen 1024
         -   gpt2
             -   uses word-level
         -   tf xl